Gradient-descent hardware-aware training and deployment for mixed-signal Neuromorphic processors: Methods

 The optimization objective is highly dependent on the task and can be customized according to the requirements.
 In this particular task, the goal is to increase the firing rate of a specific neuron upon receiving a known frozen noise record.
 To achieve this, the mean square error (MSE) loss function is utilized.
-The mathematical formulation of the MSE loss function is given by Eq.~\ref{eq:fn_mse_loss}.

-The target train is a uniform spike train that generates an event at every time step from one channel and that generates no events from the other channel.
-The mean value of the differences in time gives a scalar loss value to be used in error backpropagation.
-However, the actual neuron model is incapable of producing the ideal spike train aimed due to refractory periods and spike frequency adaptation mechanisms, making it impossible to achieve zero error.
-The optimizer pushes the neurons to converge towards the ideal spiking regime.
-The expected behavior during training is that the error will initially be high and gradually decrease to a level that is above zero.
+The target signal is a uniform spike train that generates an event at every time step from one channel and that generates no events from the other channel.
+The mean value of the differences in rate between target and network output gives a scalar loss value to be used in error backpropagation.

-In this experiment, the Adaptive Moment Estimation or Adam algorithm is utilized for optimization, which provides a first-order gradient-based optimization of stochastic objective functions based on adaptive estimates of lower-order moments~\cite{kingma15}.
-So, the training pipeline is similar to a conventional machine learning task, with a few differences.
-Since the forward computation involves non-differentiable functions, a surrogate function approximation is used in the backward pass~\cite{Lee2016, Zenke2018, Neftci2019, Kaiser2020}.
+In this experiment, the Adam algorithm is utilized for optimization~\cite{kingma15}, and the training pipeline is similar to a conventional machine learning pipeline.
+Since the forward computation involves non-differentiable spike production functions, a surrogate gradient approximation replaces these in the backward pass~\cite{Lee2016, Zenke2018, Neftci2019, Kaiser2020}.